ablestack/graphql-codegen-hasura/README.md

 graphql-codegen-hasura is a collection of code generator plugins for [graphql-code-generator](https://graphql-code-generator.com/).
 These plugins are designed to automate some coding tasks around the development of a strongly typed [Hasura](https://hasura.io/) backend with an [Apollo GraphQL](https://www.apollographql.com/) React client.

+## Approaches

+These plugins allow for the following approaches to Hasura client code generation (or a combination of both):

+1.  **Table First**: Generate Hasura client code (gql & TypeScript) for every table defined in Hasura.
+This approach allows you to get up and running the fastest.
+However, it may result in a lot of unused (and so unnecessary) code being generated.

+2.  **Fragment First**: Generate Hasura client code (gql & TypeScript) for every fragment defined in the target source code.
+This approach approach will generally provide greater long-term flexibility as it allows you to define and work with nested entity graphs.
+It also will only generate the code you need.
+However, it is slightly less automated, as it requires you to define graph fragments manually

+## The Plugins

 These plugins require and augment the existing fantastic GraphQL code generator plugins available from [graphql-code-generator](https://graphql-code-generator.com/)

 - The **graphql-codegen-hasura-gql-from-schema** plugin generates [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) gql fragments, mutations and queries for every _Table_ defined in the Hasura database
+- The **graphql-codegen-hasura-gql-from-documents** plugin generates [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) gql mutations and queries for every _Fragment_ defined in the targeted (code) documents.
 - The **graphql-codegen-hasura-typescript-from-schema** plugin generates [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) TypeScript helper methods for every _Table_ defined in the Hasura database.
 - The **graphql-codegen-hasura-typescript-from-documents** plugin generates [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) TypeScript helper methods for every _Fragment_ defined in the targeted (code) documents.